• Pay My Bill

 Why would someone come to the program?

 This program is designed for older adults who are struggling with depression, anxiety or mood symptoms, or who are experiencing difficulty in adapting and thriving in their changing life.
 The program format is created to accommodate maintaining day-to-day activities while learning the necessary skills to manage emotional struggles and lifestyle changes.
-This program is not an appropriate environment for those diagnosed with Alzheimer’s or dementia, however, those with typical cognitive decline associated with aging will manage well with the format of the program.
+This program is not an appropriate environment for those diagnosed with Alzheimer’s or dementia.

 How does the program work?

-You’ll be assigned to a compassionate, multidisciplinary team—a therapist, an occupational therapy assistant, and a psychiatrist—who collaborate for the duration of the program to ensure you are fully benefiting from treatment.
-The program runs Mondays, Tuesdays and Thursdays from 9 a.m. to 12:15 p.m.
+You’ll be assigned to a compassionate, multidisciplinary team—a therapist, an occupational therapy assistant, and a medication provider—who collaborate for the duration of the program to ensure you are fully benefiting from treatment.
+The program runs Tuesday through Friday from 9:00 a.m. to 12:30 p.m. (on the first day, the program is 7:30 a.m. to 12:30 p.m.).
 The treatment period is typically three to four weeks, and you’ll work with your team to determine the appropriate length of time for you.

 What will I be doing in the program?